tantrip/gcd-project/CodeBook.md

 * We use melt function to group the data set on activity name and subject along with pivoting the data on the column names as variables
 * We use ddply to summarize the resulting data frame and calculate the mean for each variable (column name), subject and acvitity
 * We write the resulting data frame through write.table with row.name = F option as instructed and have our file!!

+### Column Names in the tidy data set:
+* Subject column represents each of the 30 subjects that are part of the study
+* Activity column represents each of the 6 activities that were part of the study
+* variable column represents each of the relevant measures extracted from the original data.
+Names are self descriptive.
+Ex: Time prefixed variables are part of the time based collection during study and Fourier prefixed variables are part of the transformed / calculated FFT values of the collected data.
+XAxis, YAxis and ZAxis suffixed observations are also self explanatory.
+Accelerometer vs Gyroscope readings are tagged with that text in their names appropriately.
+Mean vs Std measures are also tagged appropriately.